zabertech/js-swampyer/README.md

 })
 ```

+More details about this class can be found [in the source code repository](docs/classes/index.SwampyerAutoReconnect.md)

 ## Usage on nodejs

 Some adjustments need to be made in order to get this library working in a Nodejs environment: